darylknight/boilerplate/README.md

 ### Prerequisites

 Craft CMS is built on PHP, so it needs a local environment to run it.
 See Craft's basic requirements [here](https://craftcms.com/docs/4.x/requirements.html).
-This project should run in various dev environments, but it assumes [Laravel Valet](https://laravel-mix.com) by default.
+This project should run in various dev environments, but it assumes [DDEV](https://ddev.com) by default.
 To run this site locally, you will need:

 -  Composer 2.x
 -  Apache or Nginx